 People often say to take life one day at a time.
 But with an addict, you often have to take life in 15-minute increments.
 You can get through anything in a 15-minute time frame.
 It’s about taking one action at a time.

-The 15 Minute Master is broken down to 15 minutes, three main questions, one action step.
+The 15-Minute Master is broken down into 15 minutes, three main questions, and one action step.

 Three questions are:

 - What can I do about this?
 The question is not: what do I want to do?
 The outcome is the main goal, but what are the resources?